robtweed/ewd-redis-globals/README.md

 This module provides an emulation of a Global Storage database using Redis.

-The APIs are modelled on the cache.node interface provided by the Cache database (a proprietary Global Storage database) and are designed to behave identically.
+The APIs are modelled on the *cache.node* interface provided by the Cach&eacute; database (a proprietary Global Storage database) and are designed to behave identically.

-NOTE: the APIs make use of a synchronous TCP connector: tcp-netx.
-As as result, ewd-redis-globals cannot be used in standard Node.js applications.
-It is designed to be used in conjunction with the ewd-qoper8 module and used within its worker processes, where synchronous database access does not interfere with the main Node.js process.
+NOTE: the APIs make use of a synchronous TCP connector: *tcp-netx*.
+It is designed to be used in conjunction with the [ewd-qoper8](https://github.com/robtweed/ewd-qoper8) module and used within its worker processes, where synchronous database access does not interfere with the main Node.js process, rather than in conventional Node.js-based applications.

 See [https://robtweed.wordpress.com/2016/03/03/higher-level-database-operations-with-node-js/](https://robtweed.wordpress.com/2016/03/03/higher-level-database-operations-with-node-js/) for
 further background.

-Ideally ewd-redis-globals should be used with the ewd-xpress framework, which uses the ewd-document-store module to abstract the Global Storage as persistent JavaScript objects and a fine-grained Document Database.
+Ideally *ewd-redis-globals* should be used with the [*ewd-xpress*](https://github.com/robtweed/ewd-xpress) framework, which uses the [*ewd-document-store*](https://github.com/robtweed/ewd-document-store) module to abstract the Global Storage as something uniquely powerful: persistent JavaScript objects and a fine-grained Document Database.

 ## Installation